hvpham-yorku/StockSage-AI/backend/IMPLEMENTATION_PLAN.md

 2. Frontend obtains ID token from Firebase
 3. Frontend includes ID token in Authorization header for API requests
 4. Backend verifies token using Firebase Admin SDK
 5. Backend extracts user ID from verified token
+6. Backend creates user profile in database if it's a new user
-6. Backend uses user ID to fetch/modify user-specific data
+7. Backend uses user ID to fetch/modify user-specific data